olivierphi/Node-DBI/README.md

 Node-DBI imitates the API of the great Open Source PHP database abstraction layer of the [Zend Framework](http://framework.zend.com/), [Zend_Db](http://framework.zend.com/manual/en/zend.db.html), used by thousands of Web developers for several years.

 The example below demonstates the Node-DBI usage:
-(you can also look this [Gist](https://gist.github.com/923149) for the same code with syntax highlighting)

 ```javascript
 var DBWrapper = require('node-dbi').DBWrapper;